mmastrac/stylus/docs/src/getting-started/creating-project.md

 # Creating a **Stylus** Project

 You can create a new **Stylus** project by running the `stylus init` command.
-This will create a new directory with a default configuration and a `monitor.d` directory with a single monitor test.
+This creates a new directory with a default configuration and a `monitor.d` directory with a single monitor test.

 ```bash session
 $ stylus init ~/stylus